Chart file specifications

 Top-level entries

 At the top level of the JSON structure, it is an object with the following keys.
-All of them are required, although missing values often just trigger a warning instead of an error.
+Required keys are title, artist, charter, difficultyName, difficultyColor, difficulty, and events, although missing values often just trigger a warning instead of an error.

 title